hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="AccountAmount"></a>

 ### AccountAmount
- An account, and the amount that it sends or receives during a cryptocurrency transfer.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |